 \section{Disc truncation}

-In this section, we introduce a prescription for disc truncation so that we can calculate the cavity size $a_{\rm cav}$ that each companion in the samples presented in Sec. \ref{sec:binary sample} would carve if it was surrounded by a protoplanetary disc.
+In this section, we introduce a prescription for the disc truncation, based on which we calculated the cavity size $a_{\rm cav}$ carved by each companion in the samples presented in Sect. \ref{sec:binary sample} if it were surrounded by a protoplanetary disc.

-To maintain the discussion concise, we provide a brief introduction to the process of disc truncation in Sec. \ref{sec:generalconsiderations}, then we introduce in Sec. \ref{sec:truncprescr} the truncation prescription that we use throughout this paper.
-Interested readers can find in Appendix \ref{sec:trunc2} an overview of the literature contextualising our choice for the truncation prescription and in Appendix \ref{sec:resononreso} additional information about differences and similarities between the two classes of truncation mechanisms: resonant and non-resonant.
+To keep the discussion concise, we briefly introduce the process of disc truncation in Sect. \ref{sec:generalconsiderations}, and we then introduce in Sect. \ref{sec:truncprescr} the truncation prescription that is used throughout.
+Appendix \ref{sec:trunc2} provides an overview of the literature contextualising our choice for the truncation prescription, and Appendix \ref{sec:resononreso} contains additional information about the differences and similarities of the two types of truncation mechanisms (resonant and non-resonant).